DEVnitishOfficial/airbnb_service/Readme.md

 2. **Room Management:**

    * Check room availability for a given date range.
-   * Update room booking IDs when a room is booked.
+   * Update booking IDs in rooms when a room is booked.
    * Release rooms for expired or unconfirmed bookings (avoiding “ghost bookings”).
 3. **Room Generation & Scheduling:**